 - Be dated as appropriate for the type of document (see below).

 Acceptable documents are listed below.
 Printouts of electronic bills are acceptable if it includes the service address, account holder’s name, and the billing date.
 Financial information may be blacked out for your privacy.
 Schools have the right to request additional documentation.
+You must provide TWO separate documents.

 - Utility bills dated within 45 days (must include residence/service address—will not accept PO box): Gas, power, water, cable/satellite TV, telephone, home internet service.
 Will accept new service orders and account verification letters.